Bombing of Hamburg in World War II: Third RAF raid 29/30 July

 Hamburg was only attacked in the night of 28 July by four Mosquitos executing a nuisance raid, a raid by the main force was impossible because of the smoke of the previous bombardment which would hide target indicators.
 On 29 July a photo reconnaissance Spitfire from No. 542 Squadron RAF reported good weather and no problems with smoke so a third RAF raid was ordered.
 777 bombers took off, of which 707 reached Hamburg.
 There were still fires burning which made visual marking possible, but still the Pathfinders used H2S radar to execute their markings.
-The Pathfinders missed the aiming point by two miles and marked a district South of the region destroyed in the previous raid.
-Bombers flew in from the North and because a creepback of four miles developed, the districts Barmbek and Wandsbek were very hard hit.
+The Pathfinders missed the aiming point by 2 mi and marked a district south of the region destroyed in the previous raid.
+Bombers flew in from the north and because a creepback of 4 mi developed, the districts Barmbek and Wandsbek were very hard hit.
 Small fires developed easily into large fires as by this time the firefighting effort had collapsed because of the earlier raids.
 The Germans did not record specific data for this raid, the number of victims is unknown but on this night 370 people died by carbon monoxide poisoning in a large public shelter.

 Fourth RAF raid 2/3 August

 On 30 July Bomber Command was ordered to attack towns in Italy.
-These raids were canceled the same day, but too late to mount a raid to Hamburg.
+These raids were cancelled the same day, but too late to mount a raid to Hamburg.
 A planned raid on 31 July was cancelled due to thunderstorms over the UK.

 Because of bad weather, the next attack on Hamburg was delayed until 2 August.
 Despite weather reconnaissance reports about possible storms close to Hamburg, 737 bombers took off.
 Five bombers were shot down by night fighters over the North Sea.
 Just before reaching the German coast, the bomber stream met a severe storm which forced many aircraft to abort or to bomb alternative targets.
-Cuxhaven, Bremerhaven, Bremen, Wilhelmshaven, Heligoland and other towns as far as 100 miles away from Hamburg reported bombs.
+Cuxhaven, Bremerhaven, Bremen, Wilhelmshaven, Heligoland and other towns as far as 100 mi away from Hamburg reported bombs.
 At least four bombers crashed because of the storm.
-Only 400 bombers reached Hamburg but as the Pathfinders could not execute an effective marking, most of the bombs fell scattered over the city and its environments.
+Only 400 bombers reached Hamburg but as the Pathfinders could not execute an effective marking, most of the bombs fell scattered over the city and its environs.
 During this raid, the Germans further developed tactics to counter the effects of "Window": a running commentary was broadcasting all available data about the bomber stream.
 Some night fighters operated independently from ground radar guidance and used this information to search for targets.
-This tactic would later be further developed into what became known as "Zahme Sau".
+This tactic would later be further developed into what became known as '.
 Five bombers were shot down by night fighters over the North Sea, eight were destroyed around Hamburg and a further eleven were lost on the homebound journey.
 Because of the storm, the bomber stream became less concentrated and some bombers lost the protection of "Window" and fell victim to night fighters operating in the Kammhuber Line.